Idyll-Intelligent-Systems/QuantumTimeTravel/README.md

 Notes:

 - The web UI is static and can call the API.
 When hosted on GitHub Pages, set the API base via the header “API” field or add `?api=https://your-host/api` to the URL.
+- The Pages workflow builds the UI from the `web/` directory and publishes the generated static files from `web/dist/`.

 ### Enable Pages + verify